The Nurse Residency Program:

 specialties, and nurses returning to the acute-care setting

 after an extended leave.
-Nurses hired into the TOP will receive
+Nurses hired into the Nurse Residency Program will receive

 needed support, education, professional development and